 Get the Latest Airport Security Information

 Check out the Transportation Security Administration’s website.
 Here, you will find the most current information on getting through security.
-You are allowed to pack your medication and diabetes supplies in your carry-on, and the medication does have to meet the restriction of being three ounces or less.
+You are allowed to pack your medication and diabetes supplies in your carry-on, and the medication does have to meet the restriction of being less than 3.4 ounces.
 Just be sure your medication has original labels on it.
 If you have an insulin pump and are worried about going through the metal detector, be sure to explain this to the security officer.
 In addition, if you are in line and are having a diabetic reaction, such as hypoglycemia, tell the officer right away.

 Ask for a Special In-Flight Meal

 If you are taking a long flight, call a few days before and ask if they offer a special meal for people with diabetes.
 Once onboard, ask a flight attendant when the meal will be served.
 If you are using a rapid acting insulin, this will give you a timeframe as to when you should give yourself an injection.

 Don't only rely on what the airline will serve you.
 Come to the airport prepared with your own snacks and meal.
 As long as the food is tightly wrapped and in a spill-proof container, you can bring it through security and onto the plane.
 Snacks like pretzels, granola bars, and carrot sticks are fine to put in your carry-on.
 Also remember to pack foods to treat hypoglycemia (like glycogen tablets, sugar packets, and hard candy).
 Once through security, you can buy a drink and bring it onto the plane.
 If you have checked luggage, pack an extra meal.
 This may consist of dehydrated soup, a package of tuna fish, and raisins.
 These items are also great to include if you are taking a road trip.